What is accounts receivable (AR) financing?

 Cheaper than alternatives

 AR finance is generally user-friendly compared to alternative working capital management methods.
-Most importantly, it tends to be quicker, cheaper, and less limiting than a bank loan.
-It’s also highly flexible, allowing businesses to decide what portion of their accounts receivable to raise capital against, depending on their needs at the time.
+Most importantly, it’s quicker, cheaper, and less limiting than a bank loan.

 Why are accounts receivable considered current assets?